Self-harm

 Self-harm, as defined in guidelines from the National Institute for Health and Care Excellence (2022), is an “intentional self-poisoning or self-injury irrespective of the apparent purpose of the act".

-Supporting children and young people who self-harm includes:
+Self harm in children and young people

 What can schools do?